Turkey strikes Kurdish rebels in Iraq

 Turkey's National Security Council, chaired by President Abdullah Gul, issued a written statement after a regular meeting on Thursday, saying it would adopt a "more effective and decisive fight in the fight against terrorism."

+State talks with Ocalan ended in late July and since then his lawyers have been unable to visit him in his island prison near Istanbul.
+This week a court banned four lawyers from representing him for a year. .

-(Additional reporting by Shamal Aqrawi in Arbil, Iraq, Khalid al-Ansary in Baghdad, Ece Toksabay in Istanbul, Jonathon Burch in Ankara; Writing by Daren Butler; Editing by Louise Ireland)
+(Additional reporting by Jonathon Burch in Ankara and Shamal Aqrawi in Arbil, Iraq, Writing by Daren Butler)